-NICS has personnel with appropriate qualifications & experience to deliver the training & facilitate the assessment relevant to the training products offered.
-Assessment will meet the requirements of the VET Quality Framework, particularly, the Standards for RTOs 2015.
+NICS has trainers and assessors with appropriate qualifications & experience to deliver the training & conduct assessment relevant to the training products offered.
+Assessment will meet the requirements of the units of competency and be conducted in accordance with the requirements specified in the VET Quality Framework, particularly, the Standards for RTOs 2015.
 Adequate facilities, equipment & training materials will be utilised to ensure the learning environment is conducive to the success of students.